If Target improves its value proposition and brand perception in Canada, earnings growth could accelerate sharply as

-Target's entry into Canada has been anything but smooth due to supply chain and merchandising missteps.
+Target's early missteps in Canada may have permanently impaired the firm's brand intangible asset there.
 Canada may prove to be a more mature and difficult market to crack, as opposed to an untapped one with an abundance of exploitable growth opportunities.
 Read more

 Target is one of the largest retailers in North America, with about 1,800 units.
 Target's large-format stores offer general merchandise and now a full assortment of food Read more